 - However, working with a monitor as large as 30 inches is still more productive than with a 19-inch one.

-The DELL company claims that using two monitors simultaneously, provided they were both assigned directly to work tasks and not youtube surfing, would boost an employee’s performance by as much as 30%.
+The DELL company claims that using two monitors simultaneously, provided they were both assigned directly to work tasks and not YouTube surfing, would boost an employee’s performance by as much as 30%.
 These claims, of course, may be somewhat biased.

 Psychology professor David Meyer of the University of Michigan argues that working with multiple monitors, in contrast to concentrating on one, can negatively affect productivity.
-People are distracted and their work flow gets constantly interrupted.
+People are distracted and their workflow gets constantly interrupted.

-Naturally, when working with two monitors and a monitor with a large diagonal, you have to turn your head more.
-When working with two monitors, employees make a turn of the neck up to 10° compared to using a single monitor.
-Accordingly, the difference between using one 24 and 25 inch monitors is also there, but insignificant.
-If you take into account that a person at work makes up to 5 head turns per minute, then the effect on health, can be insignificant, but it’s still there.
+Naturally, when working with two monitors, you have to turn your head more often.
+When working with two monitors, employees make a turn of the neck up to 10° more compared to using a single monitor.
+Accordingly, the difference in neck movement between using a single 24-inch monitor and a 25-inch one is also there but insignificant.
+Therefore, while working on 2 monitors may require massages or physical exercises to reduce neck strain, one monitor is lean and mean.

-Thanks for taking part in the experiment: Volodymyr Andrushak, Rostislav Tanchak, Mikhail Fedorovich, Marina Yanul and Mikhailo Ostrovyy.
+Thanks for taking part in the experiment: Volodymyr Andrushak, Rostislav Tanchak, Mikhail Fedorovich, Marina Yanul, and Mikhailo Ostrovyy.